 La Cabaña de la finca Buenavista, el Palmar

 The last recommendation on our list is the only Michelin-starred restaurant in Murcia.
 More than a meal, it is a culinary experience.
 I cannot say much here, because the wow-factor plays an important role when eating at La Cabaña de la finca Buenavista.

 But I will mention that we ate for four hours, and each dish was a whole new experience as compared to the previous one.
 The service, undoubtedly, was impeccable.

 I hope I have convinced you to take a detour and visit Murcia the next time you are in this region.
 If not, you’ll only be missing out on a chance to swim by the waterfalls of the Mula river, or by a strange sand formation in Bolnuevo.

 Then there is the little fishermen village of la Algameca Chica, utterly charming, and a church carved in the mountains of Calasparra.
 Most importantly, you’ll quite simply miss out on the most succulent gastronomies of southern Europe.
 So, take my word for it, and just go to Murcia.

-About the Author: Iris is a 32-year-old foodie who travels full-time in search of delicious dishes to talk about in her blog, A Fork on the Road.
-Apart from being a Culinary Journalist, she is also a Tourism and Gastronomy Translator, so she has every excuse there is, to give free rein to her wanderlust and gormandize.
+About the Author: Iris is a 32-year-old foodie who travels full-time in search of delicious dishes to talk about in her blog,.
+Apart from being a Culinary Journalist, she is also a Tourism and Gastronomy Translator, so she has every excuse there is to give free rein to her wanderlust and gormandize.
 Isn’t it the dream?
 You can further follow Iris’ adventures on Instagram and Facebook.